Hedging with physical or cash settlement under transient multiplicative price impact: Superhedging by geometric dynamic programming

 But the function $\bar w(t,\cdot,\cdot,\cdot)$ would have to respect a functional relation along suitable orbits of the coordinates $(s,y,\theta)$ at any time $t$, because of the equations (\refeq{eq:price process}) and (\refeq{eq:blocktrade}), namely

-This suggests that one coordinate dimension is redundant and a `pde on curves' may be required to describe $\bar w$.
-Indeed, it turns out that the state space can be reduced by considering the problem in new reduced coordinates with respect to which a DPP and a viscosity characterization can be shown for the function $w$, following ideas from \cite{BLZ16a}.
+This suggests that one coordinate dimension is redundant and a `PDE on curves' may be required to describe $\bar w$.
+Indeed, for our transient price impact problem we show how the state space can be reduced to make the analysis more transparent, by studying the problem in suitably reduced coordinates which can be interpreted as quantities (for price and impact $s,y$) at liquidation (of $\theta$)', and with respect to which a DPP and a viscosity characterization is proven for the function $w$.
+Otherwise, we can follow arguments by \cite{BLZ16a}.

-To derive dynamic programming principle for $w$, we want to compare it at different points in time with the wealth process.
-Since $w$ assumes zero initial risky assets, it is natural to consider the (fictitious) state process that would prevail if the trader would be forced to liquidate her position in the risky asset immediately (with a block trade).
+To derive a dynamic programming principle for the function $w$, we want to compare it (evaluated at suitable coordinate processes) over time with the wealth process.
+Since by definition $w$ assumes zero initial risky asset holding, it is natural to consider the (fictitious) state processes that would prevail if the trader would be forced to liquidate her position in the risky asset immediately (with a block trade).
 To this end, let